Christonja/100-days-of-code/log.md

 **Today's Progress**: Continued with the Web developer bootcamp

 **Thoughts**: Appreciated re-learning forms and inputs etc. as it's not something I've done alot of for a while with websites.

+### Day 73: February 20, Wednesday, 2019

+**Today's Progress**: Continued with the Web developer bootcamp

+**Thoughts**: Starting the CSS portion, it's nice to relearn some of the CSS basics.